jeffpierce/cassabon/README.md

 * Build it.
 * Fill out the cassabon.yaml configuration file by giving it the addresses of the Elasticsearch and Cassandra servers you're using.
 * Start it up!

+...okay, it's a little more in depth than that.
+Documentation can be found in the project wiki, although it's currently a work in progress.

 ## Can I contribute to Cassabon?